 Facebook faces US lawsuits that could force sale of Instagram, WhatsApp

-WASHINGTON -Facebook Inc could be forced to sell its prized assets WhatsApp and Instagram after the U.S. Federal Trade Commission and nearly every U.S. state filed lawsuits against the social media company, saying it used a "buy or bury" strategy to snap up rivals and keep smaller competitors at bay.

-With the filing of the twin lawsuits on Wednesday, Facebook becomes the second big tech company to face a major legal challenge this year after the U.S. Justice Department sued Alphabet Inc's Google in October, accusing the US$1 trillion company of using its market power to fend off rivals.
+With the filing of the twin lawsuits on Wednesday (Dec 9), Facebook becomes the second big tech company to face a major legal challenge this year after the US Justice Department sued Alphabet Inc's Google in October, accusing the US$1 trillion company of using its market power to fend off rivals.

+The complaints on Wednesday accuse Facebook of buying up rivals, focusing specifically on its previous acquisitions of photo-sharing app Instagram for US$1 billion in 2012 and messaging app WhatsApp for US$19 billion in 2014.

-Federal and state regulators said the acquisitions should be unwound - a move that is likely to set off a long legal challenge as the deals were approved years earlier by the FTC.
+Federal and state regulators said the acquisitions should be unwound - a move that is likely to set off a long legal challenge as the deals were cleared years earlier by the FTC.

 James said the company acquired rivals before they could threaten the company's dominance.

+She said WhatsApp and Instagram have succeeded after Facebook invested billions of dollars in growing the apps.

-"The government now wants a do-over, sending a chilling warning to American business that no sale is ever final," Newstead added.
+"The government now wants a do-over, sending a chilling warning to American business that no sale is ever final," Newstead said.

+Newstead also raised doubts about alleged harms caused by Facebook, arguing that consumers benefited from its decision to make WhatsApp free, and rivals like YouTube, Twitter and WeChat did "just fine" without access to its developer platform.

 PROTRACTED FIGHT